franciscoyira/franciscoyira/README.md

   </a>
   <br>

-I'm currently in a 6-month ✨learning sabbatical✨ trying to deepen my data science knowledge and skills (especially regarding machine learning, causal inference, and cloud computing).
+I'm currently in a 6-month ✨learning sabbatical✨ trying to improve my data science skills (especially regarding machine learning, causal inference, and cloud computing).

 R is my preferred language, but I also do Python.